-Following the 9/11 attacks on the World Trade Center, Pentagon, and flight 93, which crashed in Shanksville, PA, there has been a dramatic increase in serious medical problems among first responders and others who lived, worked, and studied in those areas.
-The air quality in Lower Manhattan following the collapse of the World Trade Center resulted in dangerous levels of carcinogens which affected all of Lower Manhattan, resulting in thousands of 9/11-related cancers and aerodigestive disorders.
+Following the 9/11 attacks on the World Trade Center, Pentagon, and flight 93, which crashed in Shanksville, PA, there has been a dramatic increase in serious medical problems among responders and others who lived, worked, and studied in those areas.
+The air quality in Lower Manhattan following the World Trade Center’s collapse resulted in dangerous levels of carcinogens that affected all of Lower Manhattan, resulting in thousands of 9/11-related cancers and aerodigestive disorders.

 As a result, the James Zadroga 9/11 Health and Compensation Act was created in 2010, offering health care and compensation to individuals suffering from 9/11-related illnesses.
-The Zadroga Act is comprised of two programs—the World Trade Center Health Program (WTCHP), which covers medical care, and the Victim Compensation Fund (VCF), which provides compensation to victims and their families.
+The Zadroga Act is comprised of two programs—the World Trade Center Health Program (WTCHP), which offers medical care, and the September 11th Victim Compensation Fund (VCF), which provides compensation to victims and their families.

-If you have pancreatic cancer and were present in the Exposure Zone between September 11th, 2001 and May 30, 2002, contact Weisfuse & Weisfuse, LLP to discuss your 9/11 pancreatic cancer claim.
+Anyone who has been diagnosed with pancreatic cancer and was present in the Exposure Zone between September 11th, 2001 and May 30th, 2002, should contact Weisfuse & Weisfuse, LLP to discuss filling a 9/11 pancreatic cancer claim.

-At Weisfuse & Weisfuse, LLP, we are Zadroga Act Lawyers committed to helping 9/11 survivors and first responders obtain the health care and compensation they deserve.
-We will review the details of your case and help you obtain the maximum financial assistance available to you by filing a 9/11 pancreatic cancer claim.
-Contact us today at 212-983-3000 for a free and confidential consultation about your case.
+At Weisfuse & Weisfuse, LLP, we are committed to helping 9/11 survivors and responders obtain the health care and compensation they deserve.
+We effectively bring each client’s unique VCF claim so that they can obtain the maximum award available.
+Victims of 9/11-related pancreatic cancer can contact us today at 212-983-3000 for a free and confidential consultation about their case.

 What is Pancreatic Cancer?

 Pancreatic cancer affects the pancreas, a critical organ involved in the digestion of proteins, fats, and carbohydrates.
 It is also responsible for producing insulin, which helps to turn glucose into energy.
 Unfortunately, due to its location and lack of early symptoms, pancreatic cancer is often not diagnosed until it is in advanced stages.
-Pancreatic cancer is particularly deadly; according to the American Cancer Society, although it only accounts for three percent of annual cancer diagnoses, it is responsible for seven percent of cancer deaths.
+According to the American Cancer Society, pancreatic cancer is particularly deadly.
+However, it only accounts for three percent of annual cancer diagnoses and responsible for seven percent of cancer deaths.

 Pancreatic Cancer Symptoms